 Israel’s information and communication technology (ICT) developments were initially fueled by geopolitical needs.
-Defense-related research and development (R&D) had a significant impact on the start of Israel’s industrial sector, the higher educational system in science and engineering, the research community, and the structure of the ICT industry work force.
+Defense-related research and development (R&D) had a significant impact on the start of Israel’s industrial sector, the higher educational system in the areas of science and engineering, the research community, and the structure of the ICT industry work force.

-Israel is considered a vital player in the digital world, especially in IT, software and internet areas, with a market that has increased by almost 400% in the last decade.
+Israel is considered a vital player in the digital world, especially in IT, software and the internet, with a market that has increased by almost 400% in the last decade.
 Israeli software helps power everything from PC motherboard chips to cell phones and is deployed in business, consumer, and technical applications around the world.
 More than 100 Israeli software companies are active in cloud computing and the delivery of business and consumer services over the internet, which is considered the next revolution in the IT market.

 Israel’s telecommunication market is characterized by high mobile penetration and a significant number of service providers including Bezeq International, Pelephone, HOT Mobile, Cellcom, 013 NetVision, Partner, 012 Smile, Golan Telecom, Rami Levi Telecom, and others.
 Israel’s telecommunication network is considered to be one of the most sophisticated in the world.

-The development of 5G creates an opportunity for U.S. companies to supply the 5G ecosystem, starting with components to integrate with the 5G infrastructure, including, but not limited to, mobile chipsets, modems, data center equipment, routers, fiber connectivity, IoT devices and more.
+The development of 5G creates an opportunity for U.S. companies to supply the 5G ecosystem, starting with components to integrate with the 5G infrastructure, including, but not limited to mobile chipsets, modems, data center equipment, routers, fiber connectivity, IoT devices and more.

 Additional opportunities are expected to arise as the 5G network expands, in areas such as smart cities, transportation, digital hospitals, and industry production and manufacturing.